Hartland on Hudson

-Hartland on Hudson is a beautiful, sunny coffee and stationery shop in a small upstate NY village.
+A beautiful, sunny coffee and stationery shop in a small upstate NY hamlet.
 Emily Johnson founded her card and stationery company, Hartland Brooklyn, in 2012.
 Whilst searching for a larger studio space in Brooklyn or upstate NY, Emily and her husband, Nic Cameron, came across an old General Store/Post office in Leeds, NY.
 They fell in love space with the handsome storefront and the concept of Hartland on Hudson was born.
 Hartland on Hudson opened in Fall 2016.

 Who designed the shop?
 We kept the original shelves on one side of the shop (which is the coffee bar) that were built into the space in the1920s.
 Emily designed the wallpaper and worked with a local woodworker based in Athens NY (T. Alfeld design) to build the card shelves and window tables.
 Nic’s brother (Brandon Cameron, brandco design) came up from Texas to built the display table.
 Matt Hogan from Reliquary Studio (based in Germantown NY) built out the bar and poured the cement countertop.